Breaking News About our New President, Jesús Carpintero

 Parabible is a contemporary, provocative, yet biblically faithful paraphrase of key passages in the four Gospels.
 The ancient story of Jesus of Nazareth is retold as if it were happening today, in our cultural, geographical, and even political context.
-Thus, the Nativity scene takes places under a bridge, with garbagemen instead of shepherds and foreign diplomats instead of the wise men.
+Thus, the Nativity scene takes place under a bridge, with garbagemen instead of shepherds and foreign diplomats instead of the wise men.
 But most of all, it confronts today’s readers with newly uncovered points from old gospel stories.

 Parabible was first published in Czech in November 2018 and immediately became a sensation among both religious and non-religious public, catching the attention of the national TV, radio and other media.
 The first two prints were not enough to satisfy the unexpected demand, and the book was sold out before Christmas.